 Compensate also caused by flights CO2 to Atmosfair and thus support climate protection projects.
 You can also explore your holiday region emission-free by bike or on foot and use local public transport or even Carsharing.

 Choose your accommodations for environmental friendliness and resource management.
-Certified Bio-Hotels often cooperate with environmental organizations, for example.
-You should also set a good example: If your property does not have a recycling program or if single-use plastic is used, do not hesitate to make friendly suggestions for improvement as a guest.
+Certified Bio-Hotels often cooperate with environmental protection organizations, for example.
+Even Microhouses are often a sustainable option as they save energy and focus on the essentials.
+You should also set a good example: If your property does not have a recycling program or single-use plastic is used, please do not hesitate to make friendly suggestions for improvement as a guest.

 Enjoy regional specialties with local cuisine in Organic restuarants or get to know the specialties of your travel region in a cooking course.
 Also take a BPA-free water bottle to refill, a breakfast box and a dish brush to avoid single-use plastic bottles.
 Here you will find 20 easy go green tips.